-- AFS-68 Grading of Graduate Nursing Courses Equal intervals will be used for grade distribution in all School of Nursing Graduate Program courses in which percentage based evaluation is employed.
-The establishment of percentage intervals for use in graduate program courses will ensure consistency in final grade assignment. - IUSON offers non-paid (volunteer) preceptor appointments to nurses and other health related professionals practicing in advanced roles to provide practicum supervision students completing required practicum experiences.
-These appointments are school endorsed positions for persons who have expertise useful for the accomplishment of the practicum education of graduate students.
-Preceptor appointments are not faculty appointments and do not carry a faculty title or rank. - AFS-72 Graduate Clinical Placement The IU School of Nursing Clinical Placement Office ensures clinical placements for IUSON graduate students.
+- AFS-60 PhD Qualifying Examinations PhD students in IUSON complete qualifying exams as outlined in the Indiana University Graduate School Bulletin. - AFS-68 Grading of Graduate Nursing Courses Equal intervals will be used for grade distribution in all School of Nursing Graduate Program courses in which percentage based evaluation is

+- employed.
+The establishment of percentage intervals for use in graduate program courses will ensure consistency in final grade assignment. - AFS-70 Graduate Preceptor Appointment Policy Criteria used for the selection of clinical preceptors and preceptor documentation. - AFS-72 Graduate Clinical Placement The IU School of Nursing Clinical Placement Office ensures clinical placements for IUSON graduate students.
 The director of clinical placement establishes and maintain partnerships with clinical facilities for the purpose of student clinical experiences and assures that clinical site affiliation agreements are current.
 Program track coordinators are responsible for assuring appropriate student clinical requirements are met and evaluating preceptor qualifications and clinical sites for ability to support student learning consistent with course objectives.
 Preceptor approval must be in alignment with IUSON policy (AFS-07, AFS-70).

-Indiana University polices impacting students may be found at: https://policies.iu.edu/.
-University polices impacting graduate students include, but are not limited to:
+Indiana University policies impacting students may be found here.
+University policies impacting graduate students include, but are not limited to:

-- Distinction & Honors
+- · Distinction & Honors

 - Cheating & Plagiarism

 - English as a Second Language

 - Semester Load

-- · Auditing of Courses
+- Auditing of Courses

 - Withdrawals

 - Incomplete (I) Grades

-- Deferred Grades
+- · Deferred Grades

 - Addition of Courses/Change of Section

 - Cumulative Grade Point Average